-Our treatment structure consists of four replicates, each consisting of a 160-acre pasture divided into eight subpatches.
-The treatments are: (1) season-long grazing (SLG), (2) season-long grazing with dormant-season patch burning (one-fourth of pasture) at a four-year return interval (PBG40) and (3) season-long grazing with dormant-season (one-eighth of pasture) and growing-season (one-eighth of pasture) patch burning at a four-year return interval (PBG20).
+Our treatment structure includes four replicates, each consisting of a 160-acre pasture divided into eight subpatches.
+The treatments are: (1) season-long grazing (SLG), (2) season-long grazing with dormant season patch-burning (one-fourth pasture) at a four-year return interval (PBG40) and (3) season-long grazing with dormant-season (one-eighth pasture) and growing season (one-eighth pasture) patch-burning at a four-year return interval (PBG20).
+Annual burn plots in PBG20 are two adjacent 20-acre subpatches.

-Annual burn plots in treatment 3 will be two adjacent 20-acre subpatches.
-Growing-season burns are incorporated to increase forage quality for livestock in the middle of the season (Scasta et al., 2016).
+Growing season burns are incorporated to increase forage quality for livestock in the middle of the season (Scasta et al., 2016).
 Fire return intervals are designed to mimic the historical disturbance regime of mixed-grass prairie.

-Cow-calf pairs will graze freely within pastures from May 1 to Oct.
-1 each year at a moderate stocking rate designed to achieve 30 percent forage utilization.
-Soil type and vegetation communities are similar among replicates, as defined by the Natural Resources Conservation Service's ecological site descriptions and equivalent land use histories.
+Cow-calf pairs graze freely within pastures from May 1 to Oct.
+1 each year at a moderate stocking rate designed to achieve 30% forage utilization.
+Soil type and vegetation communities are similar among replicates, as defined by Natural Resources Conservation Service ecological site descriptions and equivalent land use histories.